hanami/guides/content/v2.0/actions/cookies.md

 end
 ```

-Cookies subsequently sent by the browser can be read from the request.
+Cookies subsequently sent by the browser can be read from the `request`.

 ```ruby
 module Bookshelf